CS222-UIUC/Group-100-Spotify-RecSys/README.md

 2. Offers multitude of functions: Get top 5 tracks, get filtered recommendation, get personalized recommendation
 3. Save playlist to your Spotify Account
 ## Developers
-- Allison Daemicke: Implemented backend and frontend functionalities
+- Allison Daemicke: Implemented all backend and frontend functionalities for Spotify Recommendation
-- Priya Datt: Wrote functions to gather recommendation data, tokenization, and genius facts from APIS
+- Priya Datt: Wrote functions to gather recommendation data, tokenization, and genius facts from Spotify and Genius APIs

 ## Project Architecture